-Drivers are software interfaces that allow other software to communicate with a component (such as a graphics card or audio cards).
+Drivers are software interfaces that allow other software to communicate with a component (such as a graphics card or WiFi card).

-More often than not, you will encounter issues with your display driver every time you change or update the drivers.
-Guru3D has provided a tool that can completely remove the display driver which will allow users to easily install or update their drivers without any weird quirks.
-If you’re installing a new display card on an existing machine it is highly recommended that you use this tool.
+If you encounter issues with your display driver when you change or update it, Guru3D has provided a tool that can completely remove the display driver.
+This will allow users to easily install or update their drivers without any weird quirks.
+If you’re installing a new graphics card on an existing machine, we highly recommend that you use this tool.

 Driver updaters, driver boosters, driver pack installers – Should you use them?
 Simple answer!

 NO!
 There is no benefit or logical reason to do so.
 Your operating system will automatically download most required drivers.
 For graphics drivers and anything that the OS doesn’t install, manually download the drivers from the manufacturers website, not from a program that claims to search and install all your drivers at once.